by MU Instructional Designers

 Make quizzes/exams meaningful.

 As with any assessment, it’s important to be clear about why students are doing this.
 Is it to check understanding of key concepts before moving forward into higher order activities like application and analysis?
-Is it to check that students can apply new concepts or skills?
+Is it to ensure that students can apply new concepts or skills?
 Is it to prepare for a high stakes formal exam, such as for licensure?
 Articulating the relevance of your quiz/exam will clarify goals and also increase authenticity.
+(UDL checkpoints 8.1 & 7.2).

-A best practice for online quizzes/exams is to design them to be open-book/open-note, better suiting the online learning environment where students are working from home (Hill, ed, 2010; Palloff & Pratt, 2013).
+A best practice for online quizzes/exams is to design them to be open-book/open-note, better suiting the online learning environment where students are working from home1.
 This is done by assessing with more application-level questions or leveraging time limits so that students don’t have time to look up all answers.
 Open-book/open-note assessments are not practical for every situation, but it can avoid many potential academic integrity issues as well as provide authenticity as most real-world environments include easy access to recall-level information.

 Set clear expectations.